 Title IV Satisfactory Academic Progress

 Arcadia University is required by federal regulation to monitor your progression toward completion of your degree.
-Student’s SAP for renewal of Title IV financial aid (Pell Grants, SEOG Grants, Federal Direct Stafford Loans, Federal Direct PLUS Loans, Perkins Loans, Federal Work Study and TEACH Grants) occurs at the end of each academic year and must be completed before the Financial Aid Office disburses any Title IV (federal) funds for the subsequent semester or year.
+Student’s SAP for renewal of Title IV financial aid (Pell Grants, SEOG Grants, Federal Direct Stafford Loans, Federal Direct PLUS Loans, Federal Work Study and TEACH Grants) occurs at the end of each academic year and must be completed before the Financial Aid Office disburses any Title IV (federal) funds for the subsequent semester or year.

 The Arcadia University Title IV SAP Policy for Undergraduates is as follows: